 - Development of social and economic infrastructure, including: transport, energy, water, environmental infrastructure and information and communication technology and

 EPTATF aims at strengthening the Bank’s lending activities in the Eastern Partnership Countries.
 It complements existing blending mechanisms and financing instruments and acts in line with the strategic orientations set by the EIB and endorsed by the Fund’s Contributors.
 Operations are developed in close coordination with the partner countries concerned and in coherence with their strategies and plans.

-Austria, France, Germany, Latvia, Lithuania, Poland, Sweden, and the United Kingdom have already contributed EUR 26.8m to the Trust Fund and more countries are expected to join.
+Austria, France, Germany, Latvia, Lithuania, Poland, Sweden, and the United Kingdom have already contributed a pledged amount of EUR 39.3m (as at 30 June 2018) to the Trust Fund.
 Participation enables contributing countries to provide strategic input to the EIB in its response to new challenges in the Eastern Partnership Countries and to enhance the impact of this response.

 Identification of TA needs

 Requirements for advisory work and other appropriate TA support are identified through dialogue with public and/or private sector promoters and the authorities of the partner countries, in cooperation and/or co-financing with the European Commission and other international financial institutions.
 Financing requests for TA operations are approved by the EPTATF Contributors on proposal by the Bank.